solspace/craft-freeform/packages/plugin/src/Integrations/Captchas/ReCaptcha/README.md

 ### 2. Set up Integration on your site

-- Switch back to your Freeform/Craft tab.
+- Switch back to this integration tab.
-- Select *reCAPTCHA* from the **Service Provider** select dropdown.
-- Enter a name and handle for the integration. e.g. `My reCAPTCHA Integration`.
 - Choose a reCAPTCHA version and type from the **Captcha Type** select dropdown.
 - In the **Site Key** and **Secret Key** settings, paste in the **Site Key** and **Secret Key** values from the reCAPTCHA site.